bluekyu/render_pipeline_cpp/docs/build_rpcpp.md

 Native module is the same as original Render Pipeline.
 This will be linked statically.

 Internal plugins are built as Module, not library.
-Therefore, it creates only shared library (.dll or .so files.) and install this into `etc/render_pipeline/rpplugins`.
+Therefore, it creates only shared library (.dll or .so files.) and install this into `share/render_pipeline/rpplugins`.

-If the `BUILD_ALL_SAMPLES` option is enabled, all samples are built and installed in `bin` directory.
-And enabling `BUILD_DOCUMENTS` option will build documents using Doxygen.